Olanta man charged in Lake City carjacking, pursuit

 There is a person of interest in the case, Lake City Police Chief Joseph “Jody” Cooper said at a Friday evening press conference, but he declined to make further comment.

-Roberson was booked into the Florence County Detention Center shortly after 9 a.m. awaiting a bond hearing before a Florence County magistrate.
-Given the severity of two of the charges he may also face a separate bond hearing before a circuit court judge.
+Roberson was booked into the Florence County Detention Center shortly after 9 a.m. and awaited a bond hearing before a Florence County magistrate.
+Given the severity of two of the charges, he also might face a separate bond hearing before a circuit court judge.